lxndrdagreat/tshrd/README.md

 The goal is to get as far in the dungeon as you can before you get killed by a monster or a trap or you starve to death.

+### Moving through the dungeon

+Unlike traditional roguelikes, in *tshrd* you do *not* move around one tile at a time.
+Instead, you move room-to-room via selecting a direction to travel (north, south, etc.).

+Each room in the map has a chance to be one of several different encounter types, including monsters, treasure and shrines.
+Certain encounter types, such as monsters, will not allow the player to progress unless they are resolved.

+Every time you move from room you consume some of your food stores, which function as a turn timer and limit to the game: once you run out of food, you will lose health every turn instead, until you die.

+On each level of the dungeon is a room with stairs to the next level of the dungeon.
+The deeper into the dungeon you go, the harder the monsters and other encounters will be.

+### Reaching the end

+There is no end to the dungeon.
+The evil wizard is also insane and has enchanted the dungeon so that it will always have another level to it.
+You will die... it is just a matter of time.

 ### Key Bindings

 Key bindings are somewhat situational, changing depending on what the active